stkent/amplify/README.md

 ## Feedback Emails

-// fixme: update this

-To customize the subject line and pre-filled body of critical feedback emails, pass an implementation of the `IEmailContentProvider` interface to the `Amplify` instance method `setFeedbackEmailContentProvider`:
+To customize the feedback email template, extend either `DefaultEmailFeedbackCollector` or `BaseEmailFeedbackCollector` and implement the `getSubjectLine` and/or `getBody` methods, then pass an instance of your subclass to the shared `Amplify` instance during configuration:

 ```java
 public class ExampleApplication extends Application {